santosderek/Bluetooth-Low-Energy-Gas-Sensor-Manager/README.md

 *** If on OSX you might need to use 'sudo' before the command. ***

 #### Linux:
-The following commands are within ubuntu_install.sh.
+The following commands are within linux_install.sh.

 You can run:
-> bash ubuntu_install.sh
+> bash linux_install.sh

 Or can install using the following commands in order:
 > sudo apt-get update